anshulk-cmu/cultural-alignment-study/README.md

-# Cultural Alignment Study: RLHF Impact on Cultural Representations
+# Cultural Representation Learning: Investigating RLHF Effects Using Sparse Autoencoders

-**Work in Progress** | Cultural Feature Discovery with Causal Validation
+**Research Project: Work in Progress** | Mechanistic Analysis of Cultural Features in Aligned Language Models with Causal Validation

 A research project investigating how Reinforcement Learning from Human Feedback (RLHF) systematically reshapes cultural marker representations in language models using Sparse Autoencoders (SAEs) with causal identifiability guarantees.